domasvz1/DO-Shop-ASP.NET-MVC/README.md

 --
 Connecting the login (through facebook, twitter google, maybe leave reviews)

-[Maybe futuristic features]
+[Whats done or added features and fixes]
 --

-Connect with username and email both (now only one) Redone footer

-Starting the work from:
---
- - Connecting registration and login it with database (In Progress)
- - Connecting registration and login it with database (In Progress)
- - Renewing and making new header

-[Whats done]
---
+- Created Favro for login and adding cards there (increasing the workflow)

-- Renewing registration menu window visual
+- Renewing registration menu window visual UI
-- Renewing login menud window visual
+- Renewing login menu window visual UI
+- Fixed a bug where if you are connected, the app crashes.